Menu Close

 Risula recommends choosing grasses for stockpiling, especially ones with basal leaves.
 Those plants provide more coverage after it snows and being closer to the ground than stemmier plants, they don’t freeze as readily and keep their quality better.

 Fall is also a good time to evaluate your pasture.
 In every stand, Risula says there are three types of plants: decreasers, increasers and invaders.
 Decreasers are the plants you want the most of — these are cattle ‘s favorites.
-These typically see the highest grazing pressure which can decreasing the number of plants left in the field as the season goes on.
+These typically see the highest grazing pressure, which can decrease the number of plants left in the field as the season goes on.
 As the decreasers are eaten down, more space becomes available for increasers and invaders.
 Increasers show up as a result of the decreasers being eaten, and are typically less desirable, non-harmful plants.
 As more and more space becomes available for other plants, invaders start to come in.
 These are non-nutritious, potentially toxic plants to cattle.

 Though it depends on soil zone, common decreasers can be rough fescue, Western porcupine grass, Western wheatgrass, and green needlegrass.
 Increasers can be June grass, crocus, broomweed, plains reed grass, pasture sage, and more, and invaders can be Russian thistle, dandelions, and Kentucky bluegrass.